 At midday Laurent scored a COAL TIT (mésange noire) on the rue des 4 Ruelles - a fairly rare, but annual, visitor to Beaumonts.

-The REED BUNTING was singing again today from the reedbed (where else?).
+The REED BUNTING was singing again today from the reedbed.

-Laurent observed a REED BUNTING singing at the reedbed early morning.
+Laurent had a REED BUNTING singing at the reedbed early morning.
 At midday Pierre reported 23 SISKINS (tarins) migrating through, along with a BLACK REDSTART (rougequeue noir) and another BUZZARD (buse variable).

 In the evening the pair of MALLARDS were joined at the pond by 3 more males.